top of page

 Drafting

 I'll usually start drafting the story when I've done my main interview and can visualize the story in my mind.
-Crucially, at this stage, I challenge my preconceived notions about what I believed the story to be -- is it still the same?
+Crucially, at this stage, I challenge my preconceived notions about what the story's theme should be -- is the theme the same?
 Do I need to change my angle?
 When I've decided, I begin to write a long, rambling draft, paying no attention to word count, simply trying to get all the information conveyed in a logical order.
 I then input the necessary quotes to fill in the gaps.

 Screen Shot 2024-01-16 at 10.42.50 PM.png